Grp4-Kubestronauts/Ecomm/README.md

 ## Step 3: Using Terraform to Provision AWS Infrastructure

 The Terraform configuration in this project automates the creation of all required AWS services (EKS, ECR, VPC, etc.) so you don’t have to manually create them.
+You will have to download terraform.exe file.
+The .exe when opened won't run it's not a runnable file, all you got to do is copy the folder location to path(environment variables)

 1. **Navigate to the Terraform folder**: